jfuentescasillas/RickMorty_JAFC/README.md

-#Rick & Morty Swift App ofr iOS
+#Rick & Morty Swift App for iOS

-Full feature of an iOS app using the Rick and Morty API.
+Feature of an iOS app using the Rick and Morty API.

 - Language used: Swift

+##Minimal Viable Product delivered:
+- Review a list of all characters and retrieve basic information about the selected character

+##Characteristics of the project:
+- No third party libraries used
+- MVVM used
+- 100 % programmatically

+##Extras covered:
+- Images cached
+- Error handling
-- Unit Testing
+- Response caching